 By October’s end, the staff fundraising had come to a close, yet FCR continued receiving corporate donations through November and December.
 The end result far exceeded their initial goal and expectations!

-“Generally, we do not receive any funding from the government and rely solely on the generosity of individual and corporate donors like FCR”, said Corey Smith, Vice President, Philanthropy at Second Harvest.
+“Generally, we do not receive any funding from the government and rely solely on the generosity of individual and corporate donors like FCR”, said Corey Smith, Former Vice President, Philanthropy at Second Harvest.
 “We truly could not do what we do without companies like FCR!”

-Check out the “The Explainer” podcast below, where the host interviews Melissa Campisi and Meaghan Bach, co-chairs of the FCR Thriving Neighbourhoods Foundation, as well as Corey Smith, VP of Philanthropy at Second Harvest.
+Check out the “The Explainer” podcast below, where the host interviews Melissa Campisi and Meaghan Bach, co-chairs of the FCR Thriving Neighbourhoods Foundation, as well as Corey Smith, Former VP of Philanthropy at Second Harvest.